An Analytic Model For Magnetically-Dominated Accretion Disks: The Model

-From these assumptions, we expect an effective viscosity\footnote{Here, $v_{e}^{2}$ can have contributions $\mathcal{O}(v_{t}^{2})$ from the Reynolds and (especially for primarily anti-correlated toroidal-radial fields as seen in the simulations) $\mathcal{O}(v_{A}^{2})$ from the mean Maxwell stresses.
-These are comparable in the simulations and would appear with a fixed ratio here, so we can take $v_{e}^{2} \sim v_{t}^{2}$ with their relative normalization and the appropriate $\mathcal{O}(1)$ prefactors subsumed into $\varpi_{\nu}$.} $\nu \approx \varpi_{\nu}\,v_{e}^{2}/\Omega$ giving rise to an inflow rate $\dot{M} = 3\pi\,\nu\,\Sigma_{\rm gas}$.
+From these assumptions, we expect an effective viscosity\footnote{Here, we introduce $v_{e}^{2}$ which can have contributions $\mathcal{O}(v_{t}^{2})$ from the Reynolds and (especially for primarily anti-correlated toroidal-radial fields as seen in the simulations) $\mathcal{O}(v_{A}^{2})$ from the mean and/or fluctuating Maxwell stresses.
+These are comparable in the simulations and would appear with a fixed ratio here, so we can take $v_{e}^{2} \sim v_{t}^{2}$ with their relative normalization and the appropriate $\mathcal{O}(1)$ prefactors subsumed into $\varpi_{\nu}$.
+As noted below, this means that if the mean Maxwell $B_{\phi}-B_{R}$ stress has the correct properties, the disks do not strictly need to be strongly turbulent, though they appear to be in practice.} $\nu_{\rm visc} \approx \varpi_{\nu}\,v_{e}^{2}/\Omega$ giving rise to an inflow rate $\dot{M} = 3\pi\,\nu_{\rm visc}\,\Sigma_{\rm gas}$.
 Equivalently, the energy lost to turbulent dissipation, which is ultimately radiated away, is balanced by gravitational energy from accretion:

 so by definition $9\,\varpi_{\nu}\,\varpi_{g} \approx 2\,\varpi_{t}$ (and recall $\varpi_{t} \sim \varpi_{g} \sim \varpi_{\nu} \sim 1$; for more detailed discussion see \citealt{pariev:2003.mag.dominated.disk.models}).
-Since the disks are magnetically dominated, the disk scale-height $H \approx \varpi_{H}\,v_{A}/\Omega \equiv \varpi_{H}\, B/\Omega\sqrt{4\pi\,\rho_{\rm mid}}$ ($\varpi_{H} \sim 1$), in terms of the midplane density $\rho_{\rm mid} \equiv \Sigma_{\rm gas}/2\,H$, so (re-arranging) we have $H \approx (\varpi_{H}\,B/\Omega)^{2}/(2\pi\,\Sigma_{\rm gas})$.
+Since the disks are magnetically dominated, the disk scale-height $H \approx \varpi_{H}\,v_{A}/\Omega \equiv \varpi_{H}\, B/\Omega\sqrt{4\pi\,\rho_{\rm mid}}$ ($\varpi_{H} \sim 1$), in terms of the midplane density $\rho_{\rm mid} \equiv \varpi_{\rho}\,\Sigma_{\rm gas}/2\,H$, so (re-arranging) we have $H \approx (\varpi_{H}\,B/\Omega)^{2}/(2\pi\,\varpi_{\rho}\,\Sigma_{\rm gas})$.
 From Eq.~\eqref{eqn:eqm.disk} we can re-arrange to write the gas surface density as $\Sigma_{\rm gas} \approx \dot{M}\,\Omega/(3\pi\,\varpi_{\nu}\,v_{t}^{2})$.